-Muaythai Canada is the National Federation for the sport of Olympic Style Muaythai in Canada, recognized by the International Federation of Muaythai Amateur (IFMA).
+Muaythai Canada is the National Federation for the sport of Olympic Style Muaythai in Canada, recognized by the International Federation of Muaythai Associations (IFMA).
 A registered not-for-profit, Muaythai Canada set the standards for athletic, coaching, officiating, and competitive development across the country.
 Through its commitment to structured holistic development, excellence in governance and business management, and international sports leadership, Muaythai Canada strives to create a roust support system and better opportunities for the Canadian Muaythai practitioner.

 For Olympic Style Muaythai to be the sport of choice among Canadians of all ages; a sport that is part of our daily lives and in which our athletic, coaching, and officiating talent is renowned across the world.